folaoluwafemi/string_manager/README.md

 If you face any errors kindly create an issue, and if you wish to add a feature I will be more than happy to merge your PR

-# enjoy your internationalization redefined.
+# Enjoy your internationalization redefined. 😃